nystudio107/plugindev/README.md

 - `make clean` - shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch
 - `make mysql` - switches the project to use the MySQL database container; just reload the browser
 - `make postgres` - switches the project to use the Postgres database container; just reload the browser
+- `make update` - causes the project to update to the latest Composer and NPM dependencies
+- `make update-clean` - completely removes `node_modules/` & `vendor/`, then causes the project to update to the latest Composer and NPM dependencies
 - `make composer xxx` - runs the `composer` command passed in, e.g. `make composer install`

 ### XDebug with VScode